Hofer-Julian/wedding/content/en/homepage/about.md

 ### Your response

-For our planning, we would kindly ask you to respond *within two weeks upon receiving this invitation* by filling in our [online form](https://cloud.jusa.at/index.php/apps/forms/s/jstAx4mtPyWRD3TcBKRLdnE5).
+For our planning, we would kindly ask you to respond to us *within two weeks upon receiving this invitation* by filling in our [online form](https://cloud.jusa.at/index.php/apps/forms/s/jstAx4mtPyWRD3TcBKRLdnE5).

 Of course, we are aware that also upon accepting the invitation, unexpected things can happen that prevent you from joining - in that case, just let us know as soon as possible.